shimasan0x00/shimasan0x00/README.md

 - [CovidEasyCheak](https://villager-b.github.io/CovidEasyCheak/)
   - Updated daily.
   - We are collecting data from the prefectures that are relevant to us.
+  - It is designed to be used as a shortcut for iOS/iPadOS.

 ## More info